 Unpaid time off

-The University may allow unpaid time off if you don’t have enough accrued time off to cover your time away from work.
-Unpaid time must be approved by your supervisor and is usually requested if you need extra vacation or sick day.
+The University may allow unpaid time off if you don’t have enough accrued time off to cover your time away from work or on an approved leave of absence without pay.
+Unpaid time off must be approved by your supervisor.

-The specific terms and conditions under which you may take unpaid time off versus paid time off are defined your employment program or collective bargaining agreement.
+However, the specific terms and conditions under which you may take unpaid time off versus paid time off are defined by your employment program or collective bargaining agreement.

 Your benefits may be impacted by extended use of unpaid time off.
-You must remain in pay status for at least eight hours per month in order for the University to continue paying its portion of your health insurance.
-Contact the Integrated Service Center about continuing your benefits during extensive periods of unpaid time off.
+If you are on an approved medical, parental, or military leave of absence, you must remain in pay status for at least eight hours per month in order for the University to continue paying its portion of your health insurance.
+For continuation of benefits, it is encouraged that employees apply paid time off on the first work day of the month.
+Contact the Integrated Service Center (ISC) about continuing your benefits during extensive periods of unpaid time off.

-You do not accrue any vacation or sick time off during a calendar month in which you have taken more than 10 equivalent days of your FTE as unpaid time off.
-For a 1.0 FTE, that would be 80 hours; for a 0.5 FTE, that would be 40 hours.
-The 10 equivalent days includes any holidays that you took as unpaid time off.
+If you hold an FTE, you do not accrue any vacation time off during a calendar month in which you have taken more than 80 hours of unpaid time off, prorated for part-time employment.
+For a 0.5 FTE, that would be 40 hours.
+The 80 hours includes any holidays that you took as unpaid time off.

 Probationary and trial service period

-Your probationary or trial service period may be impacted by taking leave without pay.
+Your probationary or trial service period may be impacted by taking unpaid time off.